-All entries must be in pen.
+All entries should be in pen.

 you use the notebook, begin by writing the current date.

 Consistently use a clear, standard mark (like cross-hatching) at the end of a

-entry during the day must begin with the time you made the entry.
+Each entry during the day must begin with the time you made the entry.

 This entry was made at 0900.

-the margin or as a sub-heading, depending upon the design of the notebook and your preference.
+You may mark the time as a sub-heading (example above) or in the margin, depending upon the design of the notebook and your preference.